 Now, let’s do an example calculation.
-If you earn a salary of $60,000 a year, that amount is your gross income.
-If you also contribute $300 a month to your IRA, or $3,600 a year, that’s an adjustment to your gross income.
+If you earned a salary of $60,000 last year, that amount is your gross income.
+If you contributed $300 monthly to your IRA, that amounts to a $3,600 adjustment to your gross income.

 If you take your gross income of $60,000 minus your adjustments of $3,600, you get a calculated AGI of $56,400.

-Of course, you’ll likely have a more complicated list of income and adjustments than our example, but you don’t have to do the math on your own.
+Of course, you’ll likely have a more complicated list of income and adjustments than our example, but you don’t have to do the math alone.
 There are several online AGI calculators1 to help you during tax season.
-If you want to skip the calculations altogether, Line 11 of your 1040 form2 lists your AGI.
+If you want to skip the calculations altogether, Line 11 of your 1040 tax form lists your AGI2.

 Why is adjusted gross income important?

-Your AGI represents your total taxable income before standard or itemized deductions, exemptions, and credits are considered.
-That income directly influences which deductions and credits you’ll be able to claim on your tax return, determining whether you’ll have a tax bill or get a refund.
+Your AGI represents your total taxable income before you factor in any itemized or standard deductions, exemptions, and credits.
+That income directly influences which deductions and credits you can claim on your tax return, determining whether you’ll have a tax bill or get a refund.

 Generally speaking, if you want to be eligible for tax deductions and credits, you want your AGI to be low.
 Your AGI will never be more than your gross income, but the lower your AGI is, the more deductions and credits you’ll be eligible to receive.

-A few examples of items that can be included in your MAGI include:
+A few examples of items that are included in your MAGI are: